-The Bay Cycle Way – NCN 700 – starts on Walney Island near Barrow and takes in the breathtaking scenery right round to Glasson Dock south of Lancaster.
-This relatively flat route hugs the spectacular coastline of Morecambe Bay along quiet roads, greenways, canal towpaths and promenades.
+The Bay Cycle Way – NCN 700 – starts on Walney Island near Barrow and takes in the inspiring scenery right round to Glasson Dock south of Lancaster.
+This relatively flat route of 145km, hugs the spectacular coastline of Morecambe Bay along quiet roads, greenways, canal towpaths and promenades.

 Whilst there are one or two challenging climbs on the route – for example leaving Ulverston, Bigland Hill and Warton Crag, the climbs are relatively short and the views at the top are well worth the effort.
 An electric bike will do the hard work for you!
 The majority of the route is reasonably flat and on quieter roads where possible and the route has also been designed so that you are never far from a loo, a brew or a view.